These days, the question should no longer be “why should we release singles” but “how to release singles in the most effective way possible.”

 For those of you who need more factual, business-minded reasons to release singles, here is a great post on Music Think Tank that goes deep (and I mean deep), on why it makes business sense to release single songs instead of albums.

-How to Release Singles
+How to Release a Singles

 Like I mentioned earlier, I’ve been releasing singles as often as possible over the course of the past year (once per month on average).
 The following is a rough system I’ve developed which has worked pretty well in some areas but, I’m sure, could use some improvement.